 There are many types of mold, and none of them will grow without water or moisture.
 The way mold can be avoided is to keep an eye on your areas where there’s moisture due to plumbing mishaps or leaks from a recent storm.

 When you have water damage inside your home, it is absolutely important and necessary to dry those areas promptly within 48 hours to prevent mold growth.
-Then you can safely address the mold culprits immediately by calling professional technicians that can assist in getting rid of it.
+Then you can safely address the mold culprits immediately by calling professional technicians who can assist in getting rid of it.

 How Can Mold Grow on Insulation?